ELDs required on all trucks by December 2017

 A spending bill passed by the federal government in December 2014 included a rollback of these two controversial rules.
 It also directed the FMCSA to study the safety and economic impact of the rules.
 The rollback remains in place while the FMCSA continues its study.

-MC numbers going away; Unified Registration System coming in September
+MC numbers to be replaced by Unified Registration System

 For years, the FMCSA has used docket numbers, such as MC (motor carrier), FF (freight forwarder) and MX (Mexican carrier) to identify carriers, brokers, freight forwarders and more.
-When the Unified Registration System (URS) becomes effective on September 30, 2016, all entities will be identified only by their USDOT number.
-To comply, carriers and brokers will need to register using the online URS system and update their company's information every two years.
+After the FMCSA's new Unified Registration System (URS) becomes fully effective, entities will be identified only by their USDOT number.
+New applicants are required to use the online URS system now.
+However, for existing companies, the FMCSA announced in January 2017 that it is putting the requirement on hold until it can successfully migrate data from old systems into the new central database.

 New rule prohibits driver coercion